Turnrid/Unit-Conversion-Weight-in-Gold/README.md

 # Unit Conversion App

-When running your django server locally url for the unit conversion API is localhost:8000/unitconv
+When running your django server locally the url for the unit conversion API is localhost:8000/unitconv

 ## Basics
 - The unit conversions that this currently supports is, Ton, lb, kg, troy ounce, gram, ounce.